Pistol Range

 Long Range Handgun

 Polk County Gun Club introduced a new shooting discipline in 2022 – Long Range Handgun (LRH).
-This activity is for handgunners wanting to compete in matches at ranges that normally are considered “rifle” distances.
+This activity is for individuals wanting to compete with handguns in matches at longer than normal handgun ranges – distances usually considered “rifle ranges.

-The Long Range Handgun match is held on a weekday evening (first Tuesday of the month) from April through October, taking advantage of the evening sunlight available during daylight savings time.
+The Long Range Handgun match is held on a weekday evening (first Tuesday of the month) from April through October, taking advantage of the late-day sunlight available during daylight savings time.
+From April through August, the safety briefing begins at 6:30 pm.
+In September and October, the safety briefing starts at 6:00 pm.

 Equipment rules are as follows:

-Center Fire Factory.
-This class is intended for center fire handguns that maintain their original factory configuration.
-It includes (but is not limited to) firearms such as the Thompson-Center single-shot pistols, Savage Striker, Magnum Research Lone Eagle, Nosler M48, Remington XP-100, Remington Chassis Pistol, and various pistol versions of the AR design.
+Center Fire Factory: This class is intended for center fire handguns that maintain their original factory configuration.
+It includes (but is not limited to) firearms such as the Thompson-Center single-shot pistols, Savage Striker, Magnum Research Lone Eagle, Nosler M48, Remington XP-100, Remington/Bergara/Savage Chassis Pistols, and pistol versions of AR design.
 Trigger work and replacement parts are acceptable as long as they maintain the same general configuration as the original.
 Maximum weight with all attachments (except bipod) is 8.0 lbs.
 Maximum overall firearm length is 26 inches.
 Maximum scope power is 12X.
 Shot at 300 yards.

-Center Fire Intermediate 200 yard.
-This class primarily is intended for (but not limited to) revolvers that shoot pistol cartridges capable of good 200-yard accuracy.
-It also may include other handgun designs that shoot pistol cartridges.
-Chamberings used in this class must be standard handgun cartridges, caliber .32 or larger.
+Center Fire Intermediate 200 yard: This class primarily is intended for (but not limited to) revolvers that shoot pistol cartridges capable of good 200-yard accuracy.
+It is fired on a special buffalo (bison) target in keeping with the hunting theme for this class of handgun.
+The class may include other handgun designs that shoot pistol cartridges.
+Chamberings used in this class must be standard handgun cartridges, calibre .32 or larger.
 Maximum barrel length is 12 inches (not including muzzle brake, if any).
 Maximum weight with all attachments is 8.0 lbs (not including bipod, if any).
 No limit on scope power.
 Braces are not permitted.
 Shot at 200 yards.

-On the day of the match, competitors should plan to be at the PCGC 300 yard rifle range to “sign in” and draw a scorecard no later than 6:15 pm.
-Registration fee for a match is $15.
-(Of this, $10 goes to the club, $5 to the prize “kitty.”)
-Shooters are encouraged to contact the Match Director in advance to assure a place on the firing line.
+On the day of the match, competitors should plan to be at the PCGC 300-yard rifle range to “sign in” and draw a scorecard no later than 6:15 pm (5:45 pm in September and October).
+Registration fee for a single 20-round match is $5.

 Polk County Gun Club Groundhog targets for practice are available in the Clubhouse.
 (Request that anyone taking targets pick up no more than necessary so that everyone wanting one can get one.)